cockroachdb/docs/v21.2/make-queries-fast.md

 These rules apply to an environment where thousands of [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) statements are being run per second, and each statement needs to run in milliseconds.
 These rules are not intended to apply to analytical, or [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing), statements.

+## Rule demonstrations

-To show each of these rules in action, we will optimize a statement against the [MovR data set](movr.html) as follows:
+To show each of these rules in action, we will optimize a statement against the [MovR data set](movr.html).

 {% include {{ page.version.version }}/demo_movr.md %}